Get 80% off your plan for your first 3 months*

 Preparing your documentation

-Documenting your business involves organizing three years of financial records and legal agreements.
+Documenting your business means organizing three years of financial records, legal agreements, and operational procedures.
 Start this process 6–12 months before listing your business for sale.

-You'll need comprehensive documentation in three critical areas:
+You will need comprehensive documentation in three critical areas.

 Financial statements